RiverScope: High-Resolution River Masking Dataset: Appendix

-Future research can directly address these points, building upon our contributions by (1) exploiting dense temporal stacks of Sentinel/Landsat to refine low-resolution segmentation, and (2) fusing SWOT's precise height measurements with optical imagery.
+\textbf{Addressing limitations.} Future research can directly address the limitations through building upon our contributions by (1) exploiting dense temporal stacks of Sentinel/Landsat to refine low-resolution segmentation, and (2) fusing SWOT's precise height measurements with optical imagery.
 These approaches could effectively reduce false positives in water segmentation and provide a promising direction to explore multimodal learning for river science and water resource management.

+\textbf{Reservoir detection.} Our work primarily focused on river segmentation, though some of our training data can include reservoirs since classify all water pixels.
+The model can often detect reservoir because of their visual similarity to rivers.
+However a more detailed evaluation would be needed to assess its accuracy in those cases.

+\textbf{Exploring other pretrained models.} In this paper, we focused on widely used RGB and multispectral pretrained models.
+However, future work can look into models trained on high-resolution RGB-NIR similar to datasets fMoW~\cite{christie2018functional_fmow} and NAIP~\cite{usda_naip_imagery}.
+Learning high-resolution features on these datasets could potentially further improve performance.